Table of Contents

 Occupational risk for rabies virus exposure include veterinarians, veterinary students, and veterinary technicians.
 In addition, animal control workers, wildlife researchers, and people participating in caving (spelunking) are at risk.

-What is Rabies Pre-Exposure Prophylaxis vs Rabies Post-Exposure Prophylaxis?
+What is Rabies Immune Globulin and Rabies Post-Exposure Prophylaxis?

 Receiving the human rabies vaccination as prevention before a bite occurs is called pre-exposure prophylaxis.
-If the human rabies vaccine is needed after an animal bite this is called postexposure prophylaxis.
-Four rabies vaccines will be given if a person is unvaccinated and suffers an exposure.
-Additionally, Human Rabies Immune Globulin (HRIG) is typically given for bite wounds in the unvaccinated.
-In that case, seek advice from the Department of Public Health.
+When a person needs the rabies vaccine after an animal bite this is called postexposure prophylaxis.
+Four rabies vaccines are given over a two week period if a person is unvaccinated.
+Additionally, Human Rabies Immune Globulin (HRIG) is often recommended for people not previously vaccinated and is administered at the time of your first rabies vaccine.
+In cases where a bat is found in your home, read more on our blog and contact the Department of Public Health.

 Where Can I Find the Rabies Vaccine for Humans Near Me?

-Destination Health Travel Clinic has the human rabies vaccination available at any of our three Massachusetts locations; Braintree – South ShoreSpringfield – Longmeadow, or Natick – Framingham.
+Destination Health Travel Clinic offers the human rabies vaccination and rabies titer test at any of our three Massachusetts locations; Braintree – South ShoreSpringfield – Longmeadow, or Natick – Framingham.
 Book your appointment online or call our office and we’ll be happy to help answer any questions.
+If you are a veterinary clinic looking to provide the human rabies vaccine and/or rabies titer for staff members, we offer an on-site option and can send a nurse to your office for groups of ten or more.

 Rabies Titer (Serology) Testing Post- Vaccination